10 minutes Reading time

 The following post will discuss all of this, but the best way to read it is with the full report open for reference.

 Visibility is so important because it affects so many other site metrics.
 In the report, we look at who has gained or lost visibility year on year.
+The top 10 largest home furnishing brands this year are:

 Refer to the high competition and opportunity keyword tables in the full report for this section.